jerodb/react-redux-node-webpack4/README.md

 &nbsp;
 ## TO DO
+- Reduce bundle size
-- remove harcoded paths in server
+- Remove harcoded paths in server
 - Add multilanguage
 - Add testing